How Do You Save an Email as a PDF? Step-by-Step Guide for Every Platform

 How to Save an Email as a PDF in Yahoo Mail

-Open the email in Yahoo Mail in your browser.
+1. Open up the message inside Yahoo Mail on your web browser.

-Note for Yahoo App users: The Yahoo Mail app on mobile functions almost identically to the Gmail app.
-Find the "More" menu, select "Print," and choose the PDF printer.
+Note for Yahoo App users: If you are using the Yahoo app on your phone, it works almost exactly like Gmail.
+Tap the "More" menu, hit "Print," and choose your phone's PDF saving option.

 How Do You Save an Email as a PDF on Android & iOS (Mobile Devices)

-At the very top of the screen, tap the dropdown menu labeled "Select a printer."
+5. Look at the top of the screen for a dropdown menu that says "Select a printer."

-Tap the PDF download icon (usually a yellow or blue circle with a down arrow or a floppy disk symbol).
+7. Tap the download icon (it usually looks like a blue or yellow circle with a down arrow, or maybe a vintage floppy disk).

-Choose a destination folder in your "Downloads" or "Documents" and save.
+8. Pick a folder in your "Downloads" or "Documents" and save it.

 How to Save an Email as a PDF Using Any Browser

-- Change the printer to Save as PDF or Microsoft Print to PDF.
+3. Change the printer dropdown to Save as PDF or Microsoft Print to PDF.

 How to Save an Email with Attachments as PDF

-- Combine files (optional): Use a PDF editor (like Adobe Acrobat or free alternatives) to merge your email PDF and attachments into a single file, if needed.
+• Combine files (optional): If you desperately want everything in one neat package, you can use a PDF editor like Adobe Acrobat (or a free web alternative) to merge the email PDF and the downloaded attachments into a single mega-file.

 Advanced Tips and Tools for Saving Emails as PDFs